British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 Welcome to the forked version of the British speller.

-Since no one cared about updating the speller (a free project that gives much effort) I took the task myself in 2013, around a decade ago.
+Since no one cared about updating the speller (a free project very effortful), I took the task myself in 2013, over a decade ago.

 I grabbed the original project and started adding/removing/fixing words.
 I kept the original authors credits and added my name.